-Throughout these instructions, whenever the term "trademark" is used, as is appropriate for the facts of the case, a more specific term, such as "service mark," or "collective mark" or

-"certification mark" may be substituted.
+Throughout these instructions, whenever the term "trademark" is used, as is appropriate for the facts of the case, a more specific term, such as "service mark," "collective mark," or "certification mark" may be substituted.
+Lahoti v.
+VeriCheck, Inc., 586 F.3d 1190, 1194 n.1 (9th Cir.
+2009) ("Under the Lanham Act, the only difference between a trademark and a service mark is that a trademark identifies goods while a service mark identifies services." (internal quotation marks omitted)).